tomberek/mcm/manual/ii.md

 Except where lineal position or seniority is clearly intended, rank, as commonly

-and traditionally used, and grade refer to the current definition of "grade."--RSQP--
+and traditionally used, and grade refer to the current definition of "grade."]

 (20) "Rating" means the name (such as "boatswain's